bool(false)

 Logo Hypnoseeds

-How to Grow MAC 1 Seeds (Week-by-Week Guide)
+How to Grow MAC 1 Strain (Week-by-Week Guide)

 MAC 1, short for Miracle Alien Cookies, is a frosty, citrus-spiced hybrid with energetic effects and top-shelf bag appeal.
 With THC levels soaring up to 27% and a balanced 50/50 indica-sativa profile, this strain delivers both in the grow room and the grinder.
 Expect dense, trichome-covered buds that ooze blood orange and spicy lemon funk.